YumekaMengjiaLYU/jekyll-multilingual/_posts/2020-05-02-ds-interview.markdown

 + Define a SQL query.
 What is the difference between SELECT and UPDATE Query?
 How do you use SQL in SAS, Python, R languages?
 + How would you perform clustering on a million unique keywords, assuming you have 10 million data points, each one consisting of two keywords, and create a metric measuring how similar these two keywords are?
 How would you create this 10 million data points table in the first place?
 + What is the Markov Property and why is it useful for modeling systems?
+  + The Markov Property expresses the fact that at a given time step and knowing the current state, we won’t get any additional information about the future by gathering information about the past.
+  +
 + What is PAC learnability and what is a sufficient condition for an ERM to PAC learn?
 + Write a mock SQL Query to find the second highest salary of Employee in a table where Salary and Employee ID are given.
 + What are the assumptions and uses of logistic regression and how do they differ from those of linear regression?